andrewxhill/andrewxhill.github.io/_posts/2015-04-17-torque-unknown.markdown

 <iframe width='100%' height='420' frameborder='0' src='https://team.cartodb.com/u/andrew/viz/e4709334-e53a-11e4-b6e6-0e853d047bba/embed_map' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-We explicity set the **time-attribute** to the column in our dataset that has the timestamps to order the visualization by.
+We explicitly set the **time-attribute** to the column in our dataset that has the timestamps to order the visualization by.
 This is the standard method in Torque, but we didn't need it in our static maps because we weren't replaying time in the final map.
 Here we do.

 The **aggregation-function** is one of my favorite parts of Torque because it is actually embedded **SQL** right in our CartoCSS.
 It tells torque how to add up the data inside each 3D time-space pixel in Torque.
 Here, I just say, **ADD 'EM UP!**, since **sum(1)** will just add 1 for each row in the set.